-Codonopsis are hardy perennial climbers.
+Codonopsis plants are a genus of hardy perennial climbers.

-They may have either star or bell like flowers of blue, green or yellow; these come into bloom in the summer.
+They may have either star or bell like flowers of blue, green, or yellow.
+These come into bloom in the summer.

 Another name for a member of the Codonopsis genus is Bonnet bellflower.

 Some Latin names include Codonopsis pilosula (Dangshen), Codonopsis lanceolata (Deodeok / Lance asiabell), and Codonopsis clematidea (Asian Bell Flower).